-His parents had been actors and his mother was relatively famous.
+His parents had been actors – his father had opened the first music hall in Bradford and his mother was relatively famous.
 They had settled in Bradford and he was educated at Watson’s Academy in Cheapside.
 The least sensational aspect of his life was that he became a civil servant and worked for the Bradford Postal service until retirement in 1901.

 Nunn was one of the original members of the Rifle Volunteers, promoted to sergeant and became president of the NCO’s mess .
 In April, 1866 he acted as a special constable during the Fenian disturbances in White Abbey, Bradford.
 His membership of the Volunteers proved instrumental in developing his passion for athleticism and he was a prime mover in gymnastic displays, assaults-at-arms, and shooting competitions.
 In 1866 he was also one of the promoters and the original captain of the first swimming club in Bradford.
 In October, 1876 Nunn arranged for Captain Webb, who had swum the English Channel the previous year, to give a talk at St George’s Hall at which the 3rd West Yorkshire Rifle Volunteer Corps band entertained the public during intervals.